simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 3. **Place the CSV Files**:
    Move the exported CSV files into the newly created version folder.

-4. **Run the Merge Script**:
+4. **Run the Batch Processing Script to process the csv files**:
-   Execute the script located at `src/import_csv.py`.
-This will generate a merged Excel file containing all the data.
+   Execute the script located at `src/batch_processing_import.py`.
+This will generate a merged Excel file containing all the data aswell as different output formats.

-5. **Generate Formatted Files for Contracts**:
-   Run the script at `src/create_formated_excel_export.py`.
-This script will create the formatted files required for download and use in contracts.

 ToDO: create a admin page to ease this workflow